mm-rezaei/CryptoTechnicalAnalysis/README.md

 ## Product Setup
-* Setup Microsoft SQL Server 2017 (Or any other SQL DBMS) and Create Database Watch the video below to install the database and apply the required settings.
+* Setup Microsoft SQL Server 2017 (Or any other SQL DBMS) and Create Database: Watch the video below to install the database and apply the required settings.

   [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/YYhKG-UAr-w/0.jpg)](https://www.youtube.com/watch?v=YYhKG-UAr-w)

-* Setup Chanel
+* Setup Chanel: Watch the video below to configure the project and execute it.
+In order to update the candles, the settings related to connecting to Binance must be made, and then the two values BinanceKey and BinanceSecret must be included in the project code.
+After placing these two values, you must build the project in VisualStudio 2019.
+The project build process will take time due to the download of the packages used at that time.
+It should be noted that the first execution of the project will be very time consuming due to downloading the required information from Binance and building the database.

 ## Product Use